 CUMINGS, Frank G. 633.
 Corporal.
 Entered France 2/06/1915.
 Discharged 13/02/1919.
 Born in Southern Rhodesia and died there 03/1946.
 Entitled to 1914/15 Star trio.

 CUNINGHAME, Charles Lennox.
-Second Lieutenant 9th Cavalry Reserve, KEH, Lieutenant 3rd Hussars, Captain Reserve Regiment of Cavalry.
-Applied for medals from an address in East Africa.
-Awarded 1914/15 Star trio.
+Second Lieutenant 9th Cavalry Reserve, KEH promoted to Lieutenant, 3rd Hussars, Captain Reserve Regiment of Cavalry.
+Applied for 1914/15 Star trio from East Africa.
 Born in 1877 in Australia and died 8/04/1931 in Bayonne, France.

 CUNNINGHAM, Cecil Robert.
 54. Lance Corporal/Trumpeter.
 'B' Squadron.
 Enlisted in the King's Colonials on 19/03/1909 in Colchester as Trooper, 309.
 Entered France 22/04/1915.
 Discharged 18/03/1916 and died 29/10/17 aged 30.
 Born in Crondall, India in 1886, the son of John Cunningham of Tufnell Park, London.
 HIGHGATE CEMETERY, LONDON, UK.
 Entitled to 1914/15 Star trio.